Illini win 2nd in row 41-23 over turnover-plagued Huskers

+The Cornhuskers won at Illinois last year despite committing four turnovers.
+They couldn’t survive five, though.

+“I didn’t see this coming,” Nebraska coach Scott Frost said.
+“I was embarrassed by our level of execution in all three phases.
+I didn’t think we had the juice we had last week.
+It’s almost like our team thought you win one game, you’re good.
+That’s not how it works.”

 Luke McCaffrey, making his second start at quarterback, committed the first of his four turnovers on the first play from scrimmage.
-Wan’Dale Robinson coughed up the ball as the Huskers (1-3, 1-3 Big Ten) tried to come back in the second half.
+Wan’Dale Robinson fumbled as the Huskers (1-3, 1-3 Big Ten) tried to come back in the second half.

-Illinois (2-3, 2-3) led 28-10 after two quarters, their most first-half points against a conference opponent in 10 years, and was up 41-17 early in the fourth quarter.
-The Illini won their second road game in as many weeks.
+Illinois (2-3, 2-3) led 28-10 after two quarters, their most first-half points against a conference opponent in 10 years, and won its second road game in as many weeks.

-Nebraska linebacker Collin Miller was taken off the field on a stretcher with about 12 minutes to play.
-He appeared to have been hurt while tackling Mike Epstein.

-Medical personnel tended to Miller for several minutes near the south end zone as players from both teams took a knee.
-He was strapped to a backboard and taken out of the stadium.
-There was no immediate announcement on the nature of his injury.
+“Winning is always a great feeling,” Peters said.
+“Today I think the turning point was getting that turnover real early in the game.
+That gave us a lot of momentum moving forward, and from that point we didn’t stop.”

 Peters, who had been out since Oct.
 24 because of a COVID-19 outbreak on the team, showed no rust in leading a balanced Illini offense that had 285 yards rushing and 205 passing.